Melo04/flutter_quizapp/README.md

-# Flutter Bootcamp
+# Flutter Quiz and Weather app

-A 6-days flutter workshop where I learn the basics of Flutter and learn how to create an application
+A flutter application where I get to learn the fundamentals of Dart and Flutter along with working in FlutterFire CLI

+Page included:
+- Quiz app
+- Google Logo Theme Page
+- Weather app
+- Profile page

+Weather api obtained from: https://openweathermap.org/

 ## Getting Started